-At the direction of the Chief he is responsible for working in conjunction with a committee to determine the award winners for each year.
-These are to he presented at the banquet.
-He should also make sure that the recognition awards for each lodge officer and chairman are purchased and are presented at the banquet.
+At the direction of the Chief, this person is responsible for working in conjunction with a committee to determine the award winners for each year.
+These are to be presented at the banquet.
+He/she should also make sure that the recognition awards for each lodge officer and chairman are purchased and are presented at the banquet.